Create a

 Table of Contents

 A great deal has been written, presented, dissected, and discussed about HR measurement and analytics over the years, with experts extolling their virtues, business value, and ability to enhance HR's credibility as a business function and partner.
 The objective insights they can bring to understanding workforce capabilities and trends, talent process efficiencies and effectiveness, and the impacts of HR programs are substantial.
-While offering the ability to provide a competitive edge to companies, many organizations continue to struggle with establishing the fundamentals required to bring that level of analytic capability.
+While offering the ability to provide a competitive edge to companies, many organizations continue to struggle to establish the fundamentals required to deliver that level of analytical capability.
 The problem begins at the most fundamental level of measurement and reporting: HR data quality and integrity.

 Defining HR data quality and integrity and their importance

-There are two common concepts at work here that work together but are often conflated or confused: HR data quality and data integrity.
+There are two common concepts at work here that work together but are often conflated: HR data quality and data integrity.
 Data quality refers to the accuracy, completeness, and relevance of data as it is collected and managed.
-In contrast, data integrity focuses on maintaining and ensuring that the data remains accurate, consistent, and reliable throughout its entire lifecycle, from creation to storage, processing, and retrieval.
+In contrast, data integrity focuses on ensuring that data remains accurate, consistent, and reliable throughout its lifecycle, from creation to storage, processing, and retrieval.

 Together, they represent a process and outcome designed to confirm and ensure the accuracy, completeness, and quality of data as it exists and is used over time and across applications.
-What appear to be simple concepts on the surface are rich in complexity, with numerous opportunities to create errors and omissions that, in the HR function, can lead to substantial problems.
-Data integrity practices help ensure HR data quality by tracking and verifying that data is accurate and consistent across its various uses and applications, particularly when integrated for use in calculations, analyses, reporting, and decision-making.
+What appear to be simple concepts on the surface are complex, with numerous opportunities to introduce errors and omissions that, in the HR function, can lead to substantial problems.
+Data integrity practices help ensure HR data quality by tracking and verifying that data is accurate and consistent across its uses and applications, particularly when integrated into calculations, analyses, reporting, and decision-making.

 Consider the sensitivity of the data that HR collects, including personally identifiable information (PII), such as employee Social Security numbers, family status, dependent names, bank account information, performance ratings, engagement survey responses, system logins and passwords, and even medical claims.
 If an error is made in the entry, processing, or sharing (e.g., across integrated systems) of such information, that sensitive data might misrepresent them or the actions taken on their behalf.
-Even worse, it could end up in the wrong hands (e.g., an unauthorized coworker or hacker) due to the storage of an incorrect email address or phone number.
+Even worse, it could end up in the wrong hands (e.g., an unauthorized coworker or hacker) if an incorrect email address or phone number is stored.

 At their core, HR data quality and integrity are: